RHReynolds/LDSCforRyten/README.md

 3. Partitioning heritability by annotation, using the baseline model.
 4. Collating and summarising the output of S-LDSC.

-For an example of this process run from end to end, please download the following `r  xfun::embed_file(path = "/home/rreynolds/packages/LDSCforRyten/pipelines/tutorial.html", name = "tutorial.html", text = "html report")`
+For an example of this process run from end to end, please refer to this [tutorial](pipelines/tutorial.html).

 ## Scripts <a name="scripts"></a>